 We are proud to say we can trace back all of our carefully selected ingredients.

-Our mission for 2018 is to get to 0 Plastic.
-We currently use minimal plastic in our take away packaging as 97% of it is biodegradable.
-We recently switched from plastic water bottles to glass, and we are looking into biodegradable alternatives for the small percentage of plastic that we use.
-We have recently stopped serving plastic straws, as they are one of the most commonly found pollutants in our oceans.
+We recently switched from plastic water bottles to glass, while the rest of our takeaway packaging is biodegradable.
+We have stopped stocking and serving plastic straws, as they are one of the most commonly found pollutants in our oceans.

 Plastic is recyclable, but we think that this is not good enough.
 Biodegradable packaging is a sustainable alternative to recyclable types of packaging, as it simply disintegrates, having a smaller impact on the environment and the wildlife.

 The Little Owl